mtp-repository/mtp-laravel-with-aad-sso/README.md

 ## About

 This repo is to help Laravel developer use the Azure Active Directory Admin Center to enable single sign-on (SSO) for an enterprise application that you added to your Azure Active Directory (Azure AD) tenant.
 After you configure SSO, your users can sign in by using their Azure AD credentials.
+This is using [laravel-azure-ad-oauth](https://github.com/metrogistics/laravel-azure-ad-oauth) package and making some tweaks to make it work.

 ## Installation